zhullyb/monyhar/monyhar/CODE_OF_CONDUCT.md

 ## Consequences for failing to comply with this policy

-Consequences for failing to comply with this policy may include, at the sole discretion of the Chromium community managers:
+Consequences for failing to comply with this policy may include, at the sole discretion of the Monyhar community managers:

  * a request for an apology;
  * a private or public warning or reprimand;
- * a temporary ban from the mailing list, blog, Chromium repository or organization, or other Chromium-supported communication group, including loss of committer status;
+ * a temporary ban from the mailing list, blog, Monyhar repository or organization, or other Monyhar-supported communication group, including loss of committer status;
- * a permanent ban from any of the above, or from all current and future Chromium-supported or Google-supported communities, including loss of committer status.
+ * a permanent ban from any of the above, or from all current and future Monyhar-supported or Google-supported communities, including loss of committer status.

 Participants warned to stop any harassing behavior are expected to comply